-- On the right hand of control panel is an ON/OFF switch/button to activate unit. - 2.
-The second button(center) will select the type of energy you choose to use for operation. - Third button is for temperature setting with 9 being the coldest.
+- 1. On the right hand of control panel is an ON/OFF switch/button to activate unit. - The second button( center) will select the type of energy you choose to use for operation. - 3.
+Third button is for temperature setting with 9 being the coldest. - 4.
+R7X will have a thermostat in which you can set how cold you wish to have the box, by how many "snowflakes" you can see.